JOIN LOGIN JOIN

 Female Space Marine Miniatures: Fact, Fiction, or Future?

 It might… However, introducing female Space Marines can open the door to new stories, conflicts, and narrative possibilities.
-Most importantly, for Games Workshop, though, it can open the door to new audiences and revenue streams.
+Most importantly, Games Workshop may think that it can open the door to new audiences and revenue streams.

 Sisters of Battle vs. Female Space Marines